Report: Ex-Putin adviser who died in US had broken neck

-WASHINGTON (AP) — Newly released documents show that a former adviser to Russia’s president had a complete fracture of his neck “at or near the time of his death” in a Washington hotel room in 2015.
+WASHINGTON (AP) — Newly released documents show that a former adviser to Russia’s president sustained a complete fracture of his neck “at or near the time of his death” in a Washington hotel room in 2015.

-The documents from the city’s medical examiner were released to Radio Free Europe/Radio Liberty in response to a Freedom of Information Act lawsuit.
+The documents from the city’s medical examiner were released to Radio Free Europe/Radio Liberty in response to a Freedom of Information Act lawsuit filed nearly two years ago.

-In a report published Saturday, RFE says the finding offers no clear-cut evidence of foul play in the death of Mikhail Lesin, who was a key adviser to Russian leader Vladimir Putin (POO’-tihn) during Putin’ rise to power.
+In a report published Saturday, RFE said the finding offers no clear-cut evidence of foul play in the death of Mikhail Lesin, who was a key adviser to Russian President Vladimir Putin during Putin’s rise to power.

-But RFE says the documents provide “the most precise scientific description” yet of a death that’s been shrouded in suspicion.
-The official ruling was that Lesin died of blunt force trauma after falling repeatedly while intoxicated.
+But RFE said the documents provide “the most precise scientific description” yet of a death that’s been shrouded in suspicion.

 Most Read Nation & World Stories